 I have no experience of anal sex.
-But I know that many married couples enjoy achieving climax simultaneously.
+But I know that many couples enjoy achieving climax simultaneously.
 That’s not usually possible with anal sex.
-In both male-on-female anal sex and male-on-male anal sex the climax for both partners would most likely come by withdrawing from the anus and moving to another position so that a mutual climax is possible.
+In both male-on-female anal sex and male-on-male anal sex the climax for both partners would most likely come by withdrawing from the anus and moving to another position so that a mutual climax is possible, such as vaginal intercourse or mutual masturbation.
 In this case anal sex ends up being foreplay.

 Let us also recognize that not all gay men, much less straight men, are comfortable with anal sex.
 Anyone who has had a proctoIogical exam knows that anal penetration can be uncomfortable or even painful.
+That’s why those receiving a colonoscopy are usually given a mild anesthetic.
 Unprotected anal sex can transmit diseases.
-The penis inserted into the anus (or any other object) can tear tissue if the sex gets too rough.
+The penis (or any other object) inserted into the anus can tear tissue if the sex gets too rough.
 There’s still the whole issue of top/bottom positions among gay men.
-And there’s the ick factor.
+And there’s the “ick” factor.
 It’s from that orifice that we defecate.
 It’s a place where bacteria accumulates.
+Anal evacuation and use of a condum would be recommended.
 Retaining an erection while getting into position for anal sex could present another problem.

 The number of nerve endings in the anus makes that area pleasurable to the touch.
 But is it pleasurable for both partners?
 Since the male sex organ is external to the body, men generally tend to externalize sex.
 They go for the climax and ejaculation more than the time spent being intimate with one’s partner, which women prefer.
 Does anal sex increase the sense of distance between the partner and decrease the feelings of intimacy in the sex act?